-Mick Lynch: rail ticket office closure consultation was ‘a sham’
+Mick Lynch: Rail ticket office closure consultation was ‘a sham’

 She told the hearing that many operators did not make consultation documents available in accessible formats such as braille or British Sign Language.

-Ms Pennick said: “Any consultation, but especially one on proposals that will disproportionately impact disabled people, is rendered useless if it’s not accessible to the very people who will be impacted.”
+“Any consultation, but especially one on proposals that will disproportionately impact disabled people, is rendered useless if it’s not accessible to the very people who will be impacted,” she said.

 She added: “I’m really disappointed to see the opaqueness of these consultation documents and the number of misleading statements there were in the documents, particularly around staffing.”